Gabriella439/post-rfc/sotu.md

 * `fast-logger` - High-performance multicore logging system
 * `hslogger` - Logging library analogous to Python's `ConfigParser` library

+## Databases and data stores

+**Rating:** Immature

+This is is not one of my areas of expertise, but what I do know is that Haskell has bindings to most of the open source databases and datastores such as MySQL, Postgres, SQLite, Cassandra, Redis, and MongoDB.
+However, I haven't really evaluated the quality of these bindings other than the `postgresql-simple` library, which is the only one I've personally used and was decent as far as I could tell.

+The "Immature" ranking is based on the recommendation of Stephen Diehl who
+notes:

+> Raw bindings are mature, but the higher level ORM tooling is a lot less mature
+> than its Java, Scala, Python counterparts [Source](https://twitter.com/smdiehl/status/633262465938157569)

+However, Haskell appears to be deficient in bindings to commercial databases like Microsoft SQL server and Oracle.
+So whether or not Haskell is right for you probably depends heavily on whether there are bindings to the specific data store you use.

+**Notable libraries:**

+* `mysql-simple` - MySQL bindings
+* `postgresql-simple` - Postgres bindings
+* `persistent` - Database-agnostic ORM that supports automatic migrations
+* `esqueleto` / `relational-record` / `opaleye` - type-safe APIs for building well-formed SQL queries
+* `acid-state` - Simple ACID data store that saves Haskell data types natively

 ## IDE support